-POLITICO calls him „one of Europe‘s most skilled (and feared) political journalists“ and named him as one of 28 people „who will shape Europe in 2018“.
+POLITICO calls him „one of Europe‘s most skilled (and feared) political journalists“ and he was named „European Journalist of the Year“ at the Prix Europa 2019.

-Armin is one of Austria‘s most distinguished journalists and was recently awarded with the prestigeous Axel-Corti-Prize (Austria, 2017), the Leuchtturm-Prize of Germany‘s association of investigative journalists (Netzwerk Recherche, 2017) and the Hanns-Joachim-Friedrichs-Sonderpreis (Germany, 2016).
+Armin is one of Austria‘s most distinguished journalists and was recently awarded with the prestigeous Axel-Corti-Prize (Austria), the Leuchtturm-Prize of Germany‘s association of investigative journalists (Netzwerk Recherche) and the Hanns-Joachim-Friedrichs-Sonderpreis (Germany).
 In 2018 he received a „Special Award“ at the Grimme-Prize (Germany) for his „outstanding contribution to television“ and was selected as Austria’s „Journalist of the Year“.

 He holds a doctorate in political science from the University of Innsbruck, a master‘s degree from the University of Vienna and an MBA from Steinbeis-Hochschule Berlin.
 He has lectured at various universities and has published three books.